 In the 2018-19 school year, Chicago began expanding free, full-day prekindergarten (pre-K) for 4-year-olds through Chicago Public Schools (CPS).
 The citywide expansion was designed to start in schools in the most economically disadvantaged communities, with the goal to provide universal prekindergarten (UPK) by 2023.
-The Office of the Mayor led the UPK initiative in partnership with the City of Chicago Department of Family Support Services (DFSS) and CPS.
+The Office of the Mayor leads the UPK initiative in partnership with the City of Chicago Department of Family Support Services (DFSS) and CPS.

 To reach universal access, Chicago's UPK model utilizes a mixed-delivery system.
-The system includes school-based pre-K programs for all 4-year-olds in public elementary schools combined with Illinois Child Care and Development Fund (CCDF), and Head Start programs that serve eligible low-income children in community-based organizations.
+The system includes school-based pre-K programs for all 4-year-olds in public elementary schools combined with Illinois Child Care and Development Fund (CCDF) and Head Start programs that serve eligible low-income children in community-based organizations.

-In this study, we examine the impact of the UPK expansion on access to CPS school-based pre-K on 3-and 4-year-olds.
+In this study, we examine the impact of the UPK expansion on access to CPS school-based pre-K on 3-and 4-year-olds through the 2023-24 school year.
+This rapid research report is an update from our initial May 2023 report.